What is heart block?

 How is heart block diagnosed?

-Your cardiologist will review your complete medical history with you and ask you questions about your overall health, your diet and activity level, and your family medical history.
-The cardiologist also will want to know about any medications you are taking (prescription or over the counter) and whether you smoke or use drugs.
+Your cardiologist will first review your medical history and family health history and ask questions about your overall health, your diet and activity level and your symptoms.
+You’ll also be asked about any medications you are taking (prescription or over-the-counter) and if you smoke or use illicit drugs.

 Management and Treatment

 Your cardiologist will determine how heart block (its type, location and severity) is affecting your heart’s ability to function and consider your symptoms to determine how to manage your condition.
 Symptoms and treatment vary from person to person.